FAQs

 Can our counselor continue working with our child after a DFPS case is closed?

 We would love to!
-If you’d like to continue working with your counselor after a DFPS case closes, please reach out to them directly and we can provide you with options!
+If you’d like to continue working with your counselor after a DFPS case closes, please email please email [email protected] and your assigned counselor so we can verify insurance and counselor availability.

 Back to Top